opral/monorepo/inlang/source-code/plugins/inlang-message-format/README.md

 This plugin stores messages in the inlang message format.

 - [x] supports all inlang messages features (variants, markup, etc.)
-- [x] the simplest and best inlang storage plugin (because it stores messages in the inlang format)
+- [x] the simplest inlang storage plugin (because the messages are stored in the inlang format)

 # Settings